Increasing Convenience Store Sales in 11 Simple Steps

 3. Properly Train Staff

 Without fully engaged, active workers, your convenience store might be falling short in its execution of services.
-Make sure you touch base with your staff to ensure they are trained on best practices.
+Make sure you touch base with your staff to ensure they are trained on best practices and up to date on the policies and procedures of your business.
 Also, check out these top hiring tips for small businesses to check that the new employees you’re bringing on are qualified and hardworking.

 4. Provide Top-Notch Customer Service

 Increasing convenience store sales may involve improving customer return rates.
 When you offer excellent customer service, consumers will be more likely to visit your business again.
-According to SumAll, returning customers typically spend 20% more than first-time visitors.
-You should never underestimate the value of excellent service.
+According to Business.com, returning customers typically spend 60% more on average than first-time visitors.
+Convenience stores often have a high degree of returning customers – your customers are often local to your community who use your store to purchase essentials.
+Don’t underestimate the value of excellent customer service to connect with your loyal customers and keep them coming back.

 5. Improve Marketing and Advertising Initiatives